Step 2: Use Historical Caseload Data to Estimate a Projected Caseload

 • Statewide public defense commission: If you are a statewide commission that oversees both full-time public defender offices and a comprehensive conflict program (contract or assigned counsel), you will likely evaluate a caseload that includes all cases assigned to any public defense provider in the state.

-• Statewide public defender: If you are a statewide public defender office, the scope of the caseload you evaluate will likely be all cases assigned to your statewide public defender office.
-This may therefore exclude conflict cases assigned by the courts or to a separately administered conflict program.
+• Statewide public defender: If you are a statewide public defender office, the caseload you evaluate will likely be all cases assigned to your statewide public defender office.
+You may therefore exclude conflict cases assigned by the courts or to a separately administered conflict program.

-• County public defender office: If you are a county’s primary public defender office, the scope of the caseload you evaluate will likely include only cases assigned to your office.
-Again, this may exclude conflict cases assigned by the courts or through a separately administered conflict program.
+• County public defender office: If you are a county’s primary public defender office, the caseload you evaluate will likely include only cases assigned to your office.
+Again, you may exclude conflict cases assigned by the courts or through a separately administered conflict program.

 The NPDWS addresses only adult criminal cases.
-Accordingly, your caseload evaluation should exclude other types of cases, such as juvenile delinquency, dependency, civil commitment, etc.
+Accordingly, your caseload evaluation should exclude other types of cases, such as juvenile delinquency, dependency, and civil commitment.

 For each historical caseload year, you must know the number of new cases opened and the highest charge alleged each case.